 In the first year of the Ming Dynasty (16th century A.D.), Kong Yong was appointed as the governor of Gaozhou in Guangdong.
 The former governor of Gaozhou had ordered the city gates to be kept closed because of a rebellion by the Yao people.

-Local people couldn’t get in the city and many were killed by those who called themselves rebels.
+Local people couldn’t get into the city and many were killed by those who called themselves rebels.
 It was a very chaotic situation.
-When Kong Yong arrived, he ordered the city gates to be opened so the local people could enter and leave the city freely.
+When Kong arrived, he ordered the city gates to be opened so the local people could enter and leave the city freely.

 At that time, two rebel groups were scattered around that area.
 One rebel leader, Feng Xiao, was stationed in Huazhou (under the jurisdiction of Gaozhou Prefecture) and another rebel leader, Deng Gong Chang, was stationed in Maodong.

 One day, Kong Yong rode out on a horse with only two guards and headed straight for Maodong.
-When the rebel leader, Deng Gong Chang, learned that the new governor, Kong Yong, would soon arrive, he hastily gathered his men in armor to make a show of his power.
+When the rebel leader, Deng Gong Chang, learned that the new governor would soon arrive, he hastily gathered his men in armor to make a show of his power.

 Kong Yong slowly dismounted from his horse and entered the courtyard to sit down.
-When rebel leader Deng saw that Kong Yong had come without a sword, gun, or even any troops, he was at first at a loss for what to do, but after some thought, he ordered his men to take off their armor and bow to Kong Yong.
+When rebel leader Deng saw that he had come without a sword, gun, or even any troops, he was at first at a loss for what to do, but after some thought, he ordered his men to take off their armor and bow to Kong.

-After hearing Kong Yong’s words, Deng hesitated, but his men were moved to tears.
+After hearing his words, Deng hesitated, but his men were moved to tears from Kong’s kindness.
 To break the ice of this negotiation with the rebel leader, Kong Yong said: “I am hungry.
 You should feed me.”
 So Deng knelt down and offered him wine and food.